Are you trying to decide whether to visit Upper v. Lower Antelope Canyon? You can’t go wrong with either choice!

 Distance Between Upper and Lower Antelope Canyon

 Do You Need a Guide?

 There are only two tours that service Lower Antelope Canyon: Ken’s Tours and Dixie Ellis’ Lower Antelope Canyon Tours.
 They’re similar in price and service.
 I went with Ken’s Tours and had a phenomenal experience.
 Our guide was very helpful in taking photos and told us myths and stories surrounding the rock formations.
 You need to descend into Lower Antelope Canyon on steep steps, so this is not a wheelchair friendly location.
 Upper Antelope Canyon, by contrast, is level and you do not to take any steps or change elevation to enter.

 Upper and Lower Antelope Canyon in One Day

 You can choose to do both Lower and Antelope Canyon in one day, and even fit in Horseshoe Bend for a Page highlights tour.
 Aim to be at Upper Antelope Canyon for the sunbeams between 11am and 2pm.
-Visit Lower Antelope Canyon tour either first thing in the morning or late in the afternoon to accommodate both places.
+Visit Lower Antelope Canyon either first thing in the morning or late in the afternoon to accommodate both places.

 Best Time to Visit Lower Antelope Canyon

-In order to see the sunbeams at Upper Antelope Canyon, you have to go in the spring and summer months, but both sites are open year-round.
+In order to see the sunbeams at Upper Antelope Canyon, you have to go in the spring and summer months, though both sites are open year-round.
 I’m told the colors at Lower Antelope Canyon change with the seasons so this is a site that’s worth visiting more than once.

-Differences Between Upper and Lower Antelope Canyon
+Comparing Upper v.
+Lower Antelope Canyon

 I talk about this extensively in my Upper Antelope Canyon photography guide, but you should come prepared to take plenty of photos here.
-If you’re bringing a DSLR camera, which is required to join a photo tour, you don’t want to change your lens in the canyon due to all the sand.
+If you’re bringing a DSLR camera, which is required in order to take a photo tour, you don’t want to change your lens in the canyon due to all the sand.
 You’re also going to want to bring something to help blow the sand off your equipment.

 If you’re an iPhone user, make sure you have your flash turned off and try experimenting with the chrome filter in Upper Antelope Canyon to highlight the red hues.
-Also, take panoramic photos not side to side but up and down to better capture the walls of the canyons.
+Also, take panoramic photos not side to side, but up and down to better capture the walls of the canyons.

 Make sure your guide knows you want to take plenty of pictures, since they walk these canyons every day and can help direct you to the best spots.
-Tip accordingly after the tour, 20% is always standard for good service.
+Tip your guide accordingly after the tour, 20% is always standard for good service.

 The Verdict: Upper or Lower Antelope Canyon?

-If pressed to chose one, I would say Upper Antelope Canyon when you can see the sunbeams only because it’s such a famous photograph and as you can see, every shot you take comes out fantastic.
+If pressed to chose one, I would say Upper Antelope Canyon when you can see the sunbeams only because it’s such a famous photograph and as you can see, every shot you take here comes out fantastic.

 However, photographs aside, the experience at Lower Antelope Canyon was much more relaxed and mystical, providing the connection to nature that I had been seeking.